 Automatic Safety Covers

 Don't despair, it's not too late to still have an automatic safety cover installed.
-Wether you're a new pool owner looking to close your pool for the first time or whether you're upgrading from a solid or mesh safety cover, you'll be happy you made the decision to go with the most convenient and cost effective option.
+Whether you're a new pool owner looking to close your pool for the first time or whether you're upgrading from a solid or mesh safety cover, you'll be happy you made the decision to go with the most convenient and cost effective option.
 An automatic safety cover stays on your pool year round and can be open and closed with the simple flip of a switch.
-You literally can open and close your pool for the season in less that four minutes.
-Plus because most safety covers are made of a solid material you will get your use out of it when the weather warms back up as it helps conserve heat and prevent evaporation.
+You literally can open and close your pool for the season in less than four minutes.
+Plus, because most safety covers are made of a solid material you will get your use out of it when the weather warms back up as it helps conserve heat and prevent evaporation.
 Most automatic safety covers will come with a pump that sits on the top to meet the safety standards noted above.

 Maintaining your automatic safety cover is pretty easy.
 It's inevitable that you're going to get leaves, twigs or debris on your cover.
 If you can clean it off manually before you retract great.
 If not, no worries, simply checking and cleaning your cover box periodically should keep your cover clean and debris free.